customink/gigo-activerecord/README.md

 @note.subject # => "€20 – “Woohoo”"
 ```

-GIGO extends your model in such a way that still allows you to define your own instance methods and super up thru the attribute method stack.
+GIGO extends your model in such a way that still allows you to define your own instance methods and super up through the attribute method stack.

 ```ruby
 class Note < ActiveRecord::Base